maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 If we know what queries we expect to receive, we can serve the results from a cache.
 This can be populated on read, or by precalculating results when data is updated.

-The trade-off here is that the user will not always see the latest data.
+However the user will not always see the latest data.

 ## Testing system resilience